Lminh54/TSC-MLBB-X/README.md

 • Tutorials
 • In-App Update & Notice Notification

+# What's New in Version 2.4
+• Added old boosting feature to enable no amazon account boosting

 # What's New in Version 2.3
 • System enhancements and bug fixes
 • Fixed reported errors on boosting feature